Seven rungs. Two rifts. One framework for what your business is actually worth.

 Moving from rung 2 to rung 3 — crossing the first rift — typically takes 12 to 24 months when approached systematically.
 Moving from rung 3 to rung 4 involves technology architecture and operational redesign, which typically takes 18 to 36 months.
 The constraint is rarely resources — it's sequencing.
 Fixing the wrong things first extends the timeline significantly.

-No. Each rung builds the organizational capability required to sustain the next one.
-Attempting to market yourself as rung 4 without the operational reality of rung 3 is the most common failure mode — and the market prices it immediately.
-The climb is sequential; what changes is the pace.
+Not organically.
+Each rung builds the operational capability the next one depends on, and marketing yourself at rung 4 without the reality of rung 3 is the most common failure mode — the market prices the gap almost immediately.

 AI compresses the time available to cross the rifts.
 At rungs 1 and 2, AI is directly replacing the labor-based services that form the revenue base.
 At rungs 3 and 4, AI is a margin engine — it makes expert hours go further.
 Above the second rift, AI is structurally embedded in the service.
 The operators who benefit most from AI are the ones who've already crossed the first rift.
 The ones most at risk are the ones who haven't.